 Designer: Monique Lhuillier

 Another year, another round of stunning statement sleeves hit the market.
 We cannot complain this Fall/Winter as the much loved and admired sleeve trend comes back bigger and better than ever before…literally!
 We are expecting to see heaps of oversized, puffy sleeves with beautiful fabric and clean finishes.
 Whilst statements sleeves have been extremely popular over the past year, this time round it’s all about showing off more skin and accentuating those collarbones and shoulders.
-The off the shoulder feature is a beautiful way to add a touch of femininity to any bridal gown.
+The off-the-shoulder feature is a beautiful way to add a touch of femininity to any bridal gown.
 If you’re considering exploring a statement sleeve, consider a unique, textured fabric.
 Materials with a good thickness and stiffness will ensure you achieve that perfect volume and silhouette.
-Consider opting for a textured jacquard or a beautiful patterned brocade.
+Consider opting for textured jacquard or a beautifully patterned brocade.

 Designer: Monique Lhuillier

 Amongst the glitz and glam, we could not look past this daring trend.
 Whether it be a stunning keyhole or a bordered scallop lace, open backs have been around for years.
 This Fall/Winter we’re ditching the lace for a more clean-cut finish to add a contemporary and sophisticated look.
 Whether it be a low cowl drape or a plunging V-backline, if you’re wanting to add a modern and elegant touch to your bridal gown then this is a beautiful option for you.
 Completely open backs are generally ideal for brides that have smaller busts and do not require any in-built support.
-Your designer can guide you with how low to go with your dress style and body shape.
-The low back trend looks amazing with a stunning scallop lace train or embellished veil.
+Your designer can guide you on how low to go with your dress style and body shape.
+The low-back trend looks amazing with a stunning scallop lace train or embellished veil.
 Together, they can make for some stunningly beautiful pictures.

 Designer: Hera Couture